 Eventually, the problem was either witnessed or experienced by well-known “real world” industry professionals, proving that guys like “44GatLuvr” and “FMJ_Sniper” on your favorite gun forum aren’t always full of it.
-Despite that, S&W still has not officially acknowledged that there is any inherent design flaw with the locks.
+Even with this evidence, S&W still has not officially acknowledged that there is any inherent design flaw with the locks.
 Rumors continue to fly that S&W plans to “phase out” the locks sometime soon.
 S&W has even released versions of some J-Frame models that are internal-lock free.
-Despite this, S&W denies rumors that the lock is being dropped in future revolvers, and as of today, the newest S&W revolver offerings do include the device.
+But repeatedly, S&W has denied rumors that the lock is being dropped in future revolvers, and as of today, the newest S&W revolver offerings do include the device.

 Before You Polish Your Pitchfork

 Despite all the damning evidence, the Smith & Wesson internal lock problem is likely not as bad as it appears.
 In truth, we only have anecdotal evidence that some S&W locks have malfunctioned.
 We have no real data that would indicate the prevalence of such problems.
 You can also find anecdotal evidence of exploding Glocks, slides flying off Berettas, and self-firing Remington 700s.
 Taken individually, none of these reports necessarily indicate any specific trend or “epidemic”.
 Guns are machines and all machines fail eventually.
 Some design weaknesses can make certain failures more likely, but it’s really tricky to determine just how likely.